hnfong/public-crap/writings/2023/07-A_story.md

 The wisest ones diligently taught
 students of knowledge so very sure
 What was truth and what was not.
-So their divine powers became no more.
+So their potent powers became no more.

 This is how our story starts,
 Mortal men and kindred hearts,